 Use the right soundtrack in the background to invoke the desired emotions.

-Sounds convey more emotions than you might think, and now even scientists back this claim.
+Sounds convey more emotions than you might think.

 Podcasters and sound artists should incorporate this theory into their work.
 Identify the right kind of music or sound that can embellish your story and make it more impactful.